dry-rb/dry-schema/docsite/source/advanced/predicate-logic.html.md

 end
 ```

-`:status` is valid if it's either an even integer, or it's value is less than `0`.
+`:status` is valid if it's either an even integer, or its value is less than `0`.

 ### Operator Aliases